Suzuki Kizashi Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Suzuki Kizashi are $1,044 a year including full coverage.
-Comprehensive costs on average $176 a year, collision insurance costs $236, and liability insurance costs $474.
-A liability-only policy costs as little as $522 a year, and high-risk insurance costs around $2,246.
-Teenage drivers cost the most to insure at up to $4,174 a year.
+The average insurance rates for a Suzuki Kizashi are $1,044 a year with full coverage.
+Comprehensive insurance costs around $176, collision costs $236, and liability insurance costs around $474.
+Liability-only insurance costs as low as $522 a year, with high-risk driver insurance costing $2,246 or more.
+Teen drivers cost the most to insure at $4,174 a year or more.

 Average premium for full coverage: $1,044

-Rates are based on $500 deductible amounts, bodily injury liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all 50 U.S. states and Kizashi trim levels.
+Price estimates include $500 deductible amounts, split liability limits of 30/60, and includes both medical and uninsured motorist insurance.
+Prices are averaged for all U.S. states and for all Kizashi models.

 Price Range Variability

-For the average 40-year-old driver, Suzuki Kizashi insurance rates range from as low as $522 for your basic liability-only policy to a high of $2,246 for a driver who has had serious violations or accidents.
+For a 40-year-old driver, Suzuki Kizashi insurance rates go from as low as $522 for minimum levels of liability insurance to the much higher price of $2,246 for coverage for higher-risk drivers.

 Urban vs. Rural Price Range

-Your location has a significant impact on car insurance rates.
-Rural areas are shown to have a lower frequency of comprehensive and collision claims than densely populated cities.
-The diagram below illustrates the difference location can make on car insurance rates.
+Where you live has a significant impact on insurance rates.
+Areas with sparse population are shown to have a lower frequency of collision claims than larger metro areas.

-The examples above highlight why it is important to compare rates based on a specific location and risk profile, rather than relying on average rates.
+The examples above demonstrate why everyone should compare prices for a specific zip code and risk profile, rather than relying on price averages.

 Use the form below to get customized rates for your location.